Mexican president to talk trade with Trump as virus rages - France 24

 But there's more to this visit than just trade.

-It comes just four months ahead of Trump's bid for re-election, and some Latino Democratic legislators have called on the US president to cancel the visit, saying it "politicizes" the bilateral relations.
+It comes just four months ahead of Trump's bid for re-election, and some Latino Democratic legislators have called on the US president to cancel, saying it "politicizes" bilateral relations.

-However, the visit is going ahead, and the White House press secretary's office said the two presidents will meet "as part of their continued partnership on trade, health, and other issues central to regional prosperity and security."
+However, the visit is going ahead, and the White House said the two presidents would meet as part of their "continued partnership on trade, health, and other issues central to regional prosperity and security."

-It added that the new deal, which was signed at Trump's insistence as he wanted to ditch the old North American Free Trade Agreement (NAFTA) that he felt was unfair to his country, would "ensure North America continues strengthening its economic ties while working to combat the coronavirus pandemic."
+It added that the new deal -- signed at Trump's insistence as he wanted to ditch the previous agreement, known as NAFTA -- would "ensure North America continues strengthening its economic ties while working to combat the coronavirus pandemic."

-Lopez Obrador has dismissed any notion that his visit could help Trump, insisting that he wouldn't be getting involved in "partisan politics" and this is a "work meeting."
+Lopez Obrador has dismissed any notion that his visit could help Trump, although he has ruled out meeting with the Republican president's Democratic rival Joe Biden.

-He added that "politics is like walking a tightrope, you have to take risks."
+"It is best for our people... to reinforce the commercial economic relationship, regardless of the partisan issue," said Lopez Obrador.

-Some 12 million people born in Mexico live in the US and another 26 million are second or third generation Mexicans.
+Some 12 million people born in Mexico live in the US and another 26 million are second or third generation immigrants with Mexican heritage.
+Between them they sent $36 billion in remittances to Mexico in 2019.

 "It's an unnecessary visit that has a lot of risks and no advantage for Mexico," former Mexican foreign minister Jorge Castaneda told AFP.

-He believes the visit will add nothing to the trade deal but could give Trump an election boost.
+He believes the visit will add nothing to the trade deal but could give Trump an election boost at a time when his popularity has taken a knock over his handling of the coronavirus crisis that has killed 130,000 Americans and infected three million.

 - 'Asymmetrical relationship' -

-Castaneda also felt crucial issues such as the US sending asylum seekers to Mexico while they waited for decisions on their case; the recent deportation of Mexicans that have lived in the US for years; or the cancelation of work visas under the pretext of measures to fight the pandemic would not be discussed.
+These include the US sending asylum seekers to Mexico while they wait for decisions on their case, the recent deportation of Mexicans that have lived in the US for years and the cancelation of work visas under the pretext of measures to fight the pandemic.

-He also believes other issues should be on the agenda, such as the socioeconomic damage of border travel restrictions due to the coronavirus on people living either side of the frontier, as well as the trafficking of drugs and arms.
+Other issues he says should be on the agenda include the socioeconomic damage of border travel restrictions due to the coronavirus on people living either side of the frontier, and the trafficking of drugs and arms.

 "Right now Trump is entirely dedicated to his re-election, to the pandemic and the economy... it doesn't seem very favorable," Castaneda added.

-For international relations expert Hernan Gomez, the meeting will merely help Trump "reinforce his narrative that he succeeded in his campaign promises" to end the NAFTA agreement, which he had called the worst deal ever signed.
+For international relations expert Hernan Gomez, the meeting will merely help Trump "reinforce his narrative that he succeeded in his campaign promises" to end NAFTA, which he had called the worst deal ever signed.

 Gomez believes there has been "very strong pressure from Trump to do things on his terms," adding that, after all, it's "a very asymmetrical relationship."